What is the IDV UKVCAS app?

 First, tap ‘External Storage’.

 Then, you must select the location where the file is saved.

 This can either be on your phone or stored in the cloud (e.g. in your connected Dropbox or Google Drive account).

-Once you have identified the location of the file, choose the file that you want to upload and then select ‘Upload’.
+Once you have identified the file’s location, choose the file you want to upload and then select ‘Upload’.